StewartLynch/CTPicker_SwiftUI/README.md

 ##### Step 7 - Set the presentation state variable to true

-WIthin the onTapGesture closure block we can set the presentPicker variable to true.
+WIthin the onTapGesture closure block we can set the `presentPicker` variable to true.
 To make the presentation more visual, we can do this within a `withAnimation` block.

 ```swift
 withAnimation {
    self.presentPicker = true
 }
 ```
-The final result looks like this:
+The final result looks like this (numbers refer to steps above)

 ![Basic](ReadMeImages/Basic.png)